LymanSong/FP_GNN/README.md

 ## Installation

 Install PyTorch following the instuctions on the [official website] (https://pytorch.org/).
-The code has been tested over PyTorch 0.4.1 and 1.0.0 versions.
+The code has been tested over PyTorch 1.7.0 and DGL 0.5.2 versions.

 Then install the other dependencies.